dgkanatsios/AzureFunctionsNodeLeaderboards-Cosmos/README.faq.md

 You can check [here](https://github.com/dgkanatsios/AzureServicesForUnity) for a Unity client that can communicate with various Azure PaaS services like [App Service Easy Tables](https://blog.xamarin.com/getting-started-azure-mobile-apps-easy-tables/), [Event Hubs](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-what-is-event-hubs) and [Table Storage](https://azure.microsoft.com/en-us/services/storage/tables/).

 #### Can I compress HTTP output?
 Originally I was using [expressjs/compression](https://github.com/expressjs/compression) middleware.
 However, I encountered some instability during local development, not sure why (maybe it doesn't work so well with Azure Functions runtime?).
 Give it a shot and let me know if it works for you!
+If you use a proxy, you may want to delegate the CPU-intensive process to your reverse proxy, same goes if you want to use a certificate for SSL connections (shameless plug: check [here](https://dgkanatsios.com/2017/07/07/using-ssl-for-a-service-hosted-on-a-kubernetes-cluster/) for another article of mine on how to easily configure SSL for a Kubernetes cluster).

-#### I want to extend the API and add more operations.
+#### I want to extend the leaderboards API and add more operations.
 How can I do that?
 1. Add the desired route on the api/routes/leaderboardsRoutes.js
 2. The route you just added should correspond to a method in api/controllers/leaderboardsController.js
 3. You may wish to use one of the helper methods in api/controllers/controllerHelpers.js

-#### Which region should I deploy my project to?
+#### Which Azure region should I deploy my project to?
 Microsoft Azure operates in many datacenters around the globe, you can check them [here](https://azure.microsoft.com/en-us/regions/).
 If you want to see the latency between them and your location, you can use various online tools such as [azurespeed.com](http://www.azurespeed.com/) or [azurespedtest.azurewebsites.net](http://azurespeedtest.azurewebsites.net/).